 Hello, Dinks.
 I know many of us have credit cards.
-Some people use them for every purchase so that they can rack up award points.
+Some people use travel cards for every purchase so that they can rack up award points.
 Some people use them for emergencies, while others use them for something called credit card arbitrage.
 You might be wondering what credit card arbitrage is.

 According to Investopedia, credit card arbitrage is when someone borrows money at a low interest rate from a credit card, then investing that money at a higher interest rate to try to make a profit.
 One of the most common types of credit card arbitrage happens when someone takes advantage of a credit card that offers 0% introductory APR balance transfer.
 People can get a cash advance for thousands of dollars depending on their credit limit.
 The 0% introductory period lasts between 12-15 months.
 The borrower would then use that money to invest in a high-interest savings account.
 If the borrower makes the required monthly payments on the credit card and repays the balance before the introductory period is over, they can turn a profit.